 - Intractable nausea

-For the final three conditions, patients must have already had another form of treatment which failed.
+For the final three conditions, patients must already have had another form of treatment that failed.

 How Do I Apply for a Medical Marijuana Card in Delaware?

 First of all, only those diagnosed with one of the aforementioned qualifying medical conditions can apply.
 Furthermore, you must provide proof in your medical records.
 The next steps if you want to apply for a medical marijuana card in Delaware include: